BeeMargarida/esp-scripts/docker/README.md

 * `docker-compose build`
 * `docker-compose up` or `docker-compose up --scale micropython=10` if you want 10 instances of the micropython instance (with `-d` if you want to run in detached mode)

-This commands will run the wanted instances of microptyhon containers as well as a mosquitto broker.
+These commands will run the wanted instances of microptyhon containers as well as a mosquitto broker.

 The micropython container contains the needed scripts for the wanted functionalities and it starts the server automatically.
 If you want access to the IPs, run: